OWASP/www-board/elections/index.md

 <!-- May need to include some representation of this  '''[[OWASP Board History|Board History]]''' -->

 #### Eligibility Requirements for Board Candidates

-You need to be an OWASP individual paid in good standing for a twelve (12) month period of time prior to Paid Membership Deadline above.
+You need to be an OWASP individual member in good standing for a twelve (12) month period of time prior to the Membership Deadline above.
+See [Section 3.02 Qualifications](/www-policy/legal/bylaws#section-302-number-tenure-and-qualifications) of the bylaws for more details.

-Candidates are required to create a wiki page that includes: a bio, current membership status, a brief description of why you feel you are the best candidate, and why you would like to be elected.
-You will be contacted to schedule a group audio interview.
+Candidates are required to submit to the OWASP Foundation: a bio, current membership status, a brief description of why you feel you are the best candidate, and why you would like to be elected at the time of submission.
+After vetting as a formal candidate for the election, the Foundation will create a candidate page for you with these supplied details from the application form.
+You will be encouraged to record a short video of your answers to the community's questions to be posted prior to mid September.
+Once recorded, please provide a link to the OWASP Foundation so they can be added to your candidate page.

+If elected, successful candidates will need to become a paid member prior to taking their seat on the Board.
+We recommend obtaining sufficient paid membership, such as two year or Lifetime membership, to cover the entire elected term to avoid issues with good standing.
+See [Section 4.02 Qualifications](/www-policy/legal/bylaws#section-402-qualifications) of the bylaws for more details.
 If you are interested in running for a seat on the OWASP Global Board please submit your intention along with the requirements listed above.
 All submissions will be reviewed and verified by OWASP.

 #### Who Can Vote?

-OWASP paid Individual Members, paid Corporate Members and Honorary Members registered as of the Paid Membership Deadline will have
-(1) vote per seat.
+OWASP Individual Members, Corporate Members, and Honorary Members registered as of the Paid Membership Deadline will have (1) vote per seat.

-If you are not a member yet, we encourage you to [join](/membership/)
+If you are not a member yet, we encourage you to [join](/membership/) by the deadline, which is usually on or around September 30.

 #### How to Vote?

 Eligible voting members will receive an email to their registered email address from owasp@simplyvoting.com with subject "BALLOT FOR OWASP [YEAR] Board Election"

 This email will include a specific link for you to cast your vote.
 Please do ***NOT*** share this link with anyone.
 It is a specific link ***JUST FOR YOU***!

 Additionally, eligible voting members will also receive an email from the OWASP Foundation notifying them that their ballot has been sent.
 In the instance that they did not receive a ballot they are asked to [contact us](https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/72).